 I am 4 months postpartum now, and things seem clearer second time around.
 I am more confident, and I like my body.
 Some days I love my body.
 I know it deserves to be loved all the time, and I do my best.
 I am happier.
 Brighter.
 I still struggle with control – hold on, let go, hold on, let go…?
 The thoughts are there, although I wish I could say they weren’t, and they get to me sometimes.
 I can’t see this as something I will ever ‘get over’.
 Every now and then the thoughts get quieter and I live more freely, and sometimes they are deafening, and every minute is a struggle.
 I have to be aware of my triggers.
 We don’t own scales, and I don’t think there will ever be a time where I can have a set of scales in the house full-time – I can barely walk past scales on the shelf at a department store without wanting to stand on it.
 I can say with confidence that I will never be able to ‘diet’ or engage in any kind of radical detox program without having to fights the thoughts to take “one step further”, which is the path the leads to disordered eating.
 Exercise is difficult – I love running but have a tendency to push myself too far.
 I joined a gym once, a few months into an attempt at recovery, in an attempt to exercise in moderate and be ‘healthy’, but that didn’t end well.

 But right now I am strong, and I am ok.

-Written by Alisia Cameron, wife and mum to two kids in Australia.
+Written by Alisia, wife and mum to two kids in Australia.